 |over 95 pounds||n/a||20 mL (400 mg)||8 tablets (400 mg)|

-Don’t give ibuprofen to children under six months of age.
+Do not give ibuprofen to children under 6 months old.

-For infants of age six months to a year, the safe dose of infants’ formulation depends on their weight.
+For infants ages 6 months to 1 year, the safe dose of the infant formulation depends on their weight.

 |under 12 pounds||Ask your doctor before administering this medication.|